-Mention the word “safari” when visiting Kenya and most people think of driving around the Maasai Mara with telephoto lenses in search of lions, cheetahs, elephants, giraffes and the elusive leopard or two.
+Mention the word “safari” when visiting Kenya and most people think of driving around the Masai Mara with telephoto lenses in search of lions, cheetahs, elephants, giraffes and the elusive leopard or two.
 You might even picture hiking in the jungle on a Uganda gorilla safari.
 That’s hardly surprising as there was a time when going on safari usually meant heading off on a big game hunt.

 Actually, in Swahili (the national language of Kenya) safari means much more than searching for wildlife in the bush.